Rotationally-continuous operators on the Fock space: Rotationally-continuous operators on the Fock space

-By Lemma \ref{lemma2}, each of the $B_k$ is in $C_R(F_t^2)$, hence $B$ is.
-Since $\varepsilon > 0$ was arbitrary, $A$ is also in $C_R(F_t^2)$. \end{proof} $\bdo(\ell^2(\mathbb N_0))$ is a well-studied algebra.
-Its operators are well understood, e.g., compactness and Fredholm properties can be characterized in terms of limit operators.
-For a detailed account on the theory of band-dominated operators we refer to \cite{Lindner2006, Rabinovich_Roch_Silbermann2004}.
-In particular, we have the following: \begin{thm} $\bdo(\ell^2(\mathbb N_0))$ contains $\mathcal K(\ell^2(\mathbb N_0))$. \end{thm} As a consequence, $C_R(F_t^2)$ of course contains $\mathcal K(F_t^2)$.
+As a consequence of the theorem, we have the following result: \begin{thm}[{\cite[Proposition 2.1.7]{Rabinovich_Roch_Silbermann2004}}] $\bdo(\ell^2(\mathbb N_0))$ contains $\mathcal K(\ell^2(\mathbb N_0))$. \end{thm} As a consequence, $C_R(F_t^2)$ of course contains $\mathcal K(F_t^2)$.
 We want to note that this can also be verified directly in a straightforward manner, using that the map $\zeta \mapsto U_\zeta$ is continuous in strong operator topology, hence each rank one operator is contained in $C_R(F_t^2)$.
+Since this has probably not been observed in the literature, we explicitly mention the result: \begin{cor} $C_R(F_t^2)$ contains $\mathcal K(F_t^2)$. \end{cor}